Tag: book cover

 Book Review: Hostile Takeover (The Game #8) by Cara Dee

-Read my reviews of previous books in The Game series: Top Priority (#1) Their Boy (#2) Breathless (#3) Doll Parts (#4) Out of the Ashes (#5) The Shepherd (#6) Adrift in the Embers (#7) We’re now eight books into this epic, interconnected romance series, and Cara Dee consistently delivers with each new installment.
-This book … Continue reading Book Review: Hostile Takeover (The Game #8) by Cara Dee
+Read my reviews of previous books in The Game series: We’re now eight books into this epic, interconnected romance series, and Cara Dee consistently delivers with each new installment.
+This book does technically work as a stand-alone, but I highly recommend that readers also check out Out of the Ashes…

 Book Review: Soft Hands (Sin Bin: West Coast #2) by E.M.
 Lindsey

-Read my review of the first book in the Sin Bin: West Coast series, Breakaway Lindsey treats us to a few of my favorite tropes in the latest installment of their hockey romance series.
-Poly romance arcs are a particular favorite because it’s like getting multiple story arcs for the price of one, and as … Continue reading Book Review: Soft Hands (Sin Bin: West Coast #2) by E.M.
-Lindsey
+Lindsey treats us to a few of my favorite tropes in the latest installment of their hockey romance series.
+Poly romance arcs are a particular favorite because it’s like getting multiple story arcs for the price of one, and as usual, Lindsey upends every expectation by creating a unique dynamic…

 Book Review: Secret Service by Tal Bauer